intelligentnode/IntelliNode/IntelliNode/README.md

 Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
 The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
+- Gen: 25+ new one-call functions for web developers (components, forms, API endpoints, SQL, mock data, regex, tests, code review, SEO meta, UI translation and more) that work the same with every provider. 🧰
 - Update the default models: GPT-5.5, Claude Sonnet 5, Gemini 3.6 Flash, Mistral Medium, Command A and gpt-image-2. 🚀
 - Add streaming for GPT-5+, Anthropic and Mistral, plus tool calling for OpenAI, Anthropic and Mistral.
 - Fix the frontend bundle: Anthropic browser access, streaming in browsers and Gen templates.